Credit Union SA partners with SALA Festival

 Credit Union SA CEO Mr Grant Strawbridge said we are extremely pleased and excited to be part of such a significant South Australian event.

 “Credit Union SA will present art prizes for best primary school exhibition, best secondary school exhibition as well as best student artist in both categories.
 Schools registered for SALA Festival 2018 will automatically qualify for the awards.
-The partnership builds on our strong relationship with the SACE Art Show and 60 years of commitment to the education community in South Australia,” Mr Strawbridge said.
+The partnership builds on our strong relationship with the SACE Art Show and over 60 years of commitment to the education community in South Australia."
+Grant Strawbridge

 SALA Festival CEO Ms Penny Griggs said in addition to the awards we are exploring innovative ways for schools to connect with artists and navigate the vast SALA Festival program with a range of schools trails and experiences available during August.